AntonKo24/Weatherio/README.md

 - Android SDK: Software development kit for creating Android apps.
 - Weather Data API: https://www.visualcrossing.com/weather-api
 - Google Places API.
 - Retrofit: A popular networking library for Android that simplifies the process of making API calls.
+- Moshi: Moshi is used for parsing JSON responses from APIs and mapping them to data classes.
 - Room: An Android library that provides an abstraction layer over SQLite to handle local data storage.
 Was used here to save avorite locations.
 - Kotlin Coroutines: A powerful feature in Kotlin that enables asynchronous programming.
 - Kotlin Flow: A reactive streams library for Kotlin.
+- Dagger Hilt: A dependency injection library for Android.
+- Navigation Component: Part of Android Jetpack, Navigation Component helped to manage navigation between different fragments.
+- Coil: Image loading library for efficiently loading and displaying images in Android apps.
 - ViewModel: A part of Android Jetpack used to store and manage weather-related data and logic.
 - XML: Markup language for designing the user interface in Android.
 - Structured according to MVVM, single activity, repository patterns.